alfred-kc-tang/memory-game/README.md

 **OR**

-1. Click on this [link](https://alfred-kctang.github.io/Udacity-FWDNanodegree-Memory-Game-Project/) to open live version of the page.
+1. Click on this [link](https://alfred-kctang.github.io/Udacity-FWDNanodegree-Memory-Game-Project/) to open the live version of the page.

 ## Contributing